CenturyLinkLabs/ctlc-docker-haproxy-serf/README.md

 ctlc-docker-haproxy
 ==================

-Base docker image to run a Haproxy with Serf
+Base docker image to run a HAProxy with Serf

 Usage